Isomorphic13/image-recognition-with-neuron-simulation/README.md

 $$ I_j = \sum_{i < j} w_{ij} V_i , \text{where } i \text{ is a previous neuron in neural chain} \ \ \ (1)$$

-First, let define state of a single neuron with state vector, which is calculated numerically with Runge-Kutta method:
+First, we define state of a single neuron with state vector, which is calculated numerically with Runge-Kutta method:

 $$
 \vec{s}(t) := (V(I,n,m,h,t), n(t), m(t), h(t), t)^T \ \ \ (2),